-An important part of creating the best videos is making sure that you are using the top video platform to best represent your work.
+An essential part of creating the best videos is making sure that you are using the top video platform to represent your work best.
 With that in mind, the following are five top video platforms you may want to consider.

 Instagram and Vine

 If you feel short videos are the way to go, Instagram or Vine would be the top video platform choices.
-Instagram is limited to 15 seconds of video and Vine to 6 seconds.
+Instagram is limited to 15 seconds of video, and Vine to 6 seconds.
 While the services share some similarities they are also slightly different.
 For instance, while Vine videos loop automatically like an animated GIF, Instagram videos don’t.
-Furthermore, in the case of both platforms, the most successful videos tend to be those that have no dialogue but only natural sounds or music.
-Also, do keep in mind that these platforms are primarily aimed at a mobile audience.
+Furthermore, in the case of both platforms, the most successful videos tend to be those with no dialogue but only natural sounds or music.
+Also, remember that these platforms are primarily aimed at a mobile audience.

 More than just a microblog, Twitter has also been pushing its video feature and has created an incentive for brands and creators by rewarding them when they upload to Twitter directly instead of linking out to other videos.